Ribolla Gialla Grape Variety: Becoming Mainstream

 The beautiful and scenic vineyards of Friuli

 Such wines are perfect for the weekend.
-But, if you desire a more complex and left-field interpretation of the grape, search out labels produced by Franco Terpin, Gravner, and Radikon.
-A well-judged period of skin contact, allied to minimal-intervention winemaking, produces an explosive mouthful of tropical fruit.
+But, if you desire a more complex and left-field interpretation of the grape, search out the labels Franco Terpin, Gravner, and Radikon produced.
+A well-judged period of skin contact allied to minimal-intervention winemaking produces an explosive mouthful of tropical fruit.
 Complemented by their silky textures, fine tannins, and ripe acidity, these whites represent the apex of food-friendly wine.

 Dining out with Ribolla Gialla